- Better Choice

 TAS

-• In Tasmania, Bluethroat wrasse are targeted in line and trap fisheries, and caught as bycatch in other fisheries, particularly lobster pot fisheries.
+- In Tasmania, Bluethroat wrasse are primarily targeted in line and trap fisheries, but are also caught as bycatch in other fisheries, particularly lobster pot fisheries.

-Bluethroat wrasse are a fairly long-lived predatory fish found in cool and cold southeastern waters around coastal reefs.
+Bluethroat wrasse are a fairly long-lived (up to 23 years) predatory fish found in southeastern waters around coastal reefs.
+They begin life as females and change sex to males at a length of about 20-25 cm.
 The largest Australian bluethroat wrasse fishery operates around Tasmania using handlines and trap fishing methods.

-The stock structure of bluethroat wrasse populations is poorly understood.
-The species has a complex social structure where adult male fish defend a territory including a harem of females with overlapping home ranges.
+The population structure of bluethroat wrasse is poorly understood.
+The species has a complex social structure where adult male fish defend a territory including a group of female mates with overlapping home ranges.
 This likely makes the species vulnerable to localised depletion if fishing effort is concentrated in only a few areas.

 Improving trends in fishery monitoring data and stable catches over the medium term give confidence that bluethroat wrasse stocks in Tasmania are at healthy levels.